samyak45/my-old-website/_posts/2016-03-28-We-All-Think.md

 Undeniably we humans are thinking machines.
 A more conclusive measure of our thinking capacity, than an average number of thoughts crossing our mind, would be range and depth of thoughts we can handle.

 >For those who are unable to figure out what I mean by range and depth:

-  +range = number of possibilities we can consider +depth = length of the sequence of IF-THEN_ELSE rules we can consider
+  + range = number of possibilities we can consider

+  + depth = length of the sequence of IF-THEN_ELSE rules we can consider

 But capacity alone seems to be inadequate.
 When analyzing the quality of our thoughts, it is not as much a question of capacity to think as much as it is a question of [choosing what to think](samyakchoudhary.com/axioms-of-maturity/).